-Spain's health system is described as similar to that of Britain.
-It's health figures are superior to those of the United States.
+Spain's health system has been described as similar to that of Britain.

 Value Added Tax 8%

-Ranks 108th among 140 countries (higher rank number is more equal, lower rank number is less equal).
-More equal than Britain, which ranks 94th, and the US, which ranks 45th.
+Ranks 107th among 141 countries (higher rank number – not to be confused with score number – is more equal, lower rank number is less equal).

 Military expenditures as a percentage of GDP